DendrouLab/panpipes/docs/usage/gene_list_format.md

 The human custom genelist file can be supplied by the user in the workflows configuration files:

 1. **Ingest workflow**
     pipeline_ingest config file: (pipeline.yml)

-    By customizing the following parameters
+    Supply the gene list by customizing the following parameter

     ```yaml
     custom_genes_file: resources/qc_genelist_1.0.csv
     ```

-1. **Preprocess workflow**

-    pipeline_preprocess config file: (pipeline.yml)
+2. **Preprocess workflow** pipeline_preprocess config file: (pipeline.yml)

-    By customizing the following parameter
+    Supply the gene list by customizing the following parameter
     ```yaml
     exclude_file: resources/qc_genelist_1.0.csv
     ```